nathancarter/group-explorer/help-src/rf-um-cd-options.md

 in it around in three dimensions to any position you like.
 To drag the nodes around, hold the shift key while you click on the node and drag.
 [On a touch device just start a one-finger drag on the node.]
 It will move in the plane parallel to the screen.
+As you move the node you may find that it obscures some of the arcs; you can [change the curvature of the arcs and arrows in the diagram](#changing-the-arcing-of-arrows-in-the-diagram) to avoid this.
 To reset the diagram to its original configuration, simply reload the page in your browser.

-Note that because [chunking](#chunking) depends on the positions of nodes in the diagram, if you reposition the nodes in this way you will not be able to chunk cosets without allowing *Group Explorer* to put the nodes back to their original position.
+Note that because [chunking](#chunking) depends on the positions of nodes in the diagram, if you reposition the nodes in this way you may have to redisplay the chunking.
+Simply reselect the desired subgroup from the "Chunk this subgroup" drop-down list at the bottom of the Diagram tab to do so.

 ## Changing the arcing of arrows in the diagram